Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Which neighborhoods are most saturated in Punta Cana as of 2026?

-As of the first half of 2026, the most saturated Airbnb neighborhoods in Punta Cana are Los Corales, El Cortecito, downtown Bávaro, and Cocotal Golf & Country Club.
+As of early 2026, the most saturated Airbnb neighborhoods in Punta Cana are Los Corales, El Cortecito, Bávaro beach-side condo areas, Cana Bay, Cocotal and Cap Cana condo clusters.

 If you want to know more, we have a blog article listing all the top property areas in Punta Cana.